WilliamPasquier/williampasquier/README.md

 # 🤳 About me

 Hello !
-My name is William Pasquier and i'm an apprentice software engineer leaving in Switzerland working at **[Vaudoise Assurance](https://www.vaudoise.ch/fr)**.
+My name is William Pasquier and i'm an apprentice software developer leaving in Switzerland working at **[Vaudoise Assurance](https://www.vaudoise.ch/fr)**.
 Currently in my 4th year of apprenticeship, i'm here to learn more about good pratice and tips on new language and framework.

 Don't hesitate to correct my public repository